silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 #### Customising permissions for a versioned DataObject

-Versioned object visibility can be customised in one of the following ways by editing your user code:
+The versioned object visibility can be customised in one of the following ways by editing your user code:

  * Override the `canViewVersioned` method in your code.
 Make sure that this returns true or false if the user is not allowed to view this object in the current viewing mode.